rachan5/ECS158HW2/final/README.md

 * Figure out how to *assemble code in a formal R package, that is, it must build on CSIF using "R CMD INSTALL" command*.

 * Find a LARGE test cases for time comparison between the different implementations.
+	* Generate Newick tree format data file (Ray has)
+	* use readNewick() function from phylobase package

 * Start documenting references used